Paws for Thought

 Understanding motivation is the key to effective training

 Too many trainers still use punishment without ever trying to discover what the motivation for the behaviour is.
-Problems develop when we fail to recognise that the dog is behaving in a manner that is normal to him.
+Problems develop when we fail to recognise that the dog is behaving in a manner that is normal for them.

-It is funny that having chosen to live with another species, we then spend a great deal of time and effort trying to change that species and not a great deal of effort trying to understand them.
+Having chosen to live with another species, it is funny that we then spend a great deal of time and effort trying to change that species and not a great deal of effort trying to understand them.

 Learning what is natural and thus what is motivating your dog allows us to find effective solutions to problems.